akhildhiman/devBlog/content/blog/Lifting State Up/index.md

 ![](https://reactjs.org/logo-og.png)

-You might've heard about _Lifting Your State_ hundreds of times before but have really been unable to comprehend what does it actually mean, neither did I.
+You might've heard about _Lifting Your State_ hundreds of times before but have really been unable to comprehend what does it actually mean, neither do I.

 So, I looked up the [official docs](https://reactjs.org/docs/lifting-state-up.html) and it says- _**Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.**_